ess-dmsc/nexus-constructor/tests/UITests.md

 ## Validating Component Names

-Click the 'Add component' button.
+Select 'entry (NXentry)' in the tree and click the 'Group' button.
+Now create and add a 'NXsample' with the name 'Sample' by choosing 'NXSample from the group type list.
+Add another group under 'entry (NXentry)'.
 Select a Cylinder geometry and leave the other options untouched.
 Try to name this new component "Sample".
 - The text field will accept the name "Sampl"
-- Once you try to type in the remaining "e" a red cross will appear.
+- Once you try to type in the remaining "e", the line edit will turn red.
-- Placing your mouse over the cross will show a message saying that component names must be unique.
+- Placing your mouse over the line edit will show a message saying that group name of a group must be unique for all groups with the same parent group.

-Remove focus from the text field by selecting a different field or by moving the mouse out of the window.
-- The red cross disappear and the message will no longer be accessible.
-- The component name will still be "Sampl".

-Change the name back to its default and click "Add" without changing any of the other options.
+- Change the name to "Sample2" and the line edit should turn white again.
-Expand the component details box in the left-hand-side of the main window.
+It should now be possible to add another sample by setting the nexus class to 'NXSample' Expand the component details box in the left-hand-side of the main window.
 - Repeat the steps above and you should observe the same behaviour.

-Change the name back to its default again.
-Expand the component details box.
-Click the 'Full editor' button.
-- Repeat the steps above and you should observe the same behaviour.

 ## Validating Units

 Click the 'Add component' button.
-Press 'Continue' without changing any of the other options.
+Set the component name to "Sample3".
+Choose the group type as 'NXsample' again.
+Set the geometry to a mesh file.
-Click the 'Choose file' button next to the 'Geometry file:' textbox.
+Click the 'Browse...' button next to the 'CAD file:' textbox.
-Open cube.stl from the repo's `~/tests` directory.
+Open cube.off from the repo's `~/tests` directory.
 - The 'OK' button on the 'Select Units' window will start out enabled because the default units are valid.

 Enter gibberish into the unit text field.
-- A red cross will appear next to the text field.
+- The units line edit should turn red.
 - The 'OK' button will be disabled.
-- Placing your mouse over the red cross will cause an invalid units message to appear.
+- Placing your mouse over the red line edit will cause an invalid units message to appear.

 Replace the gibberish with some valid units.
-- The red cross will disappear and the mouse-over message will no longer be accessible.
+- The red line edit will turn back to white and the mouse-over message will no longer be accessible.
 - The 'OK' button will become enabled again.

-Close the 'Select Units' and 'Add Detector' windows.
-Click 'Add component' again.
-Select Cylinder geometry and click 'Continue'.
-The other options can be left as their defaults.
-- The 'Add' button will start out enabled because the default units are valid.

-Enter gibberish into the unit text field.
-- A red cross will appear next to the text field.
-- The 'Add' button will be disabled.
-- Placing your mouse over the red cross will cause an invalid units message to appear.

-Replace the gibberish with some valid units.
-- The red cross will disappear and the mouse-over message will no longer be accessible.
-- The 'Add' button will become enabled again.

 ## Transform ordering